Written by Jia-Rui Cook

 NASA’s Jet Propulsion Laboratory

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
-NASA’s Jet Propulsion Laboratory, Pasadena, CA, a division of the California Institute of Technology, Pasadena, manages the Cassini-Huygens mission for NASA’s Science Mission Directorate in Washington.
+JPL, a division of the California Institute of Technology, Pasadena, manages the mission for NASA’s Science Mission Directorate in Washington, D.C.